burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 11. **Short-Circuiting.** When performing a series of tests, stop evaluating as soon as you know the answer.
 The `&&`, `||` are short-circuiting logical operators from C and C++.

-12. **Ordering Tests.** Perform those tests that are more often successful, or an alternative is selected by the test before tests that are rarely successful.
+12. **Ordering Tests.** Perform those tests that are more often successful, or select an alternative test before tests that are rarely successful.
 Inexpensive tests should precede expensive ones (*Compilers can not do it right now*).

 13. **Creating a Fast Path.** In Computer Graphics, people apply checks based on axis-aligned bounding Boxes firstly for simple geometric tests.
 Try to construct the same thing for your situation (*Compilers can not do it right now*).